SirPhysics/Traffic_Toll_NSW/README.md

 <p align="center">
 !<img width="460" height="300" src="https://user-images.githubusercontent.com/62376291/157811248-837a4ff0-77e7-4ccd-a1e8-cfe0219d9c7d.png">
 </p>
-The M4 Freeway is a 50.2-kilometer dual carriageway partially tolled motorway that runs through Sydney, New South Wales, Australia.
-The M4 runs parallel/below ground to the Great Western Highway and Parramatta Road, and is part of the larger A4 and M4 route designation (A44).
+The M4 Motorway is a total 50.2-kilometer dual carriageway(two roads of which each has opposite direction) partially tolled motorway that runs through Sydney, New South Wales, Australia.
+It consists of M4 Western Motorway, M4 East, and M4–M5 Link (M4–M8 Link in the future).
+### Interesting facts
+**M4 Western Motorway:** In each direction, the M4 Western Motorway is generally three or four lanes wide.
+During the years 1998 to 2000, it was extended to six lanes, however this did little to alleviate traffic congestion.
+**M4 East ** starts at Haberfield (east), ends at Homebush (west).
+Opened	13 July 2019, owned by WestConnex, and run by Sydney Motorway Corporation.
+According to the WestConnex's website,toll will be capped at a maximum amount of $10.47 (2022).

 ## Total Daily Traffic Volume of M4 in 24 hours - Car & Truck Comparison